schizoidnightmares/absurdrealms.com/compendium/physics/wormhole.md

 Extradimensional tunnel
 {: .cap}

 A **wormhole** is an extradimensional tunnel joining two separate points in space.
-It is the only means of travelling between [pockets](/compendium/locations/pocket/).
+It's the only means of travelling between [pockets](/compendium/locations/pocket/).
 Wormholes are exclusively unidirectional (one-way travel only).